benmvp/react-workshop/01-jsx/README.md

 Unlike browser DOM elements, React elements are plain objects, and are cheap to create. [`ReactDOM`](https://facebook.github.io/react/docs/react-dom.html) takes care of updating the DOM to match the React elements.

 > NOTE: One might confuse elements with a more widely known concept of "components".
 We will look at components in the [next section](../02-components/).
-Elements are what components are "made of".
+Elements are what components are "made of."

-If you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).
+If you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/App.js).

 ## Tasks